 The shipping process of the CSPA from Philippines to abroad, and from abroad back to the Philippines, is also another cost you must take into account.
 And generally, of course, the farther you are from the Philippines, the more expensive it will be.

-7. I am residing in Canada and I have to collect some documents in the Philippines.
+7. I am residing Abroad and I have to collect some documents in the Philippines.
 Do you have any step-by-step guide which I can follow to obtain a Consularized Special Power of Attorney?

 Below is a simple step-by-step guide on how to obtain a Consularized Special Power of Attorney.